 Receiving information on object detections

-The Application Server provides the second TCP/IP channel where object detections are announced.
-We open the second Tcl comand shell, create an async socket and define a call back function that would be executed, when any data arrives.
-In the callback, we print the data sent by Application Server to the standard output.
-If the socket is closed, we close the processing.
+The Application Server provides a second TCP/IP channel where object detections are announced.
+We can open a second Tcl command shell, create an async socket, and define a callback function that would be executed when any data arrives.
+In the callback, we print the data sent by the Application Server to the standard output, until the socket is closed.

-We can past the following code to the Tcl command shall:
+We can paste the following code into the Tcl command shell:

 proc readData {serverChannel} {